hayden-erickson/writing/we_live_on_hope.md

-		As a society we use this knowledge to predict our future outcomes that we most desire and plan for them, hope[^1] for them.
+		As a society we use this knowledge to predict our future outcomes that we most desire and plan for them, hope  for them.
 When we expose enough truths about a given situation, its outcome becomes apparent.
 However, before its discovery, knowing the outcome of that event would have been to predict the future.
 If we progress enough as humans, we may learn one day to accurately predict the outcome of our universe and many of its truths.
 Given